-The train running number format is defined in the control-command and signalling TSI (hereinafter referred to as 'CCS TSI', Commission Regulation (EU) 2016/919)
+The train running number format is defined in the control-command and signalling TSI (hereinafter referred to as 'CCS TSI', Commission Regulation (EU) 2016/9197)

+4.2.2.12.4.2.3.3.
+Train departure

-- 4.2.3.3.
-Train departure - 4.2.3.3.1 Checks and tests before departure
+4.2.3.3.1 Checks and tests before departure

-The railway undertaking shall define the checks and tests to ensure that any departure is undertaken safely (e.g. doors, load, brakes).
+The railway undertaking shall define the checks and tests to ensure that any departure of train running is undertaken safely (e.g. doors, load, brakes efficiency and effectiveness).